This article has been amended – see final paragraph for further details.

 "They need a big lottery refund now, not in another decade."

 A DCMS spokeswoman said: "The government is committed to paying back the £425m contributed by the Big Lottery Fund to support the London 2012 Olympic and Paralympic Games.

 "We've been clear that the Big Lottery Fund will start receiving funds from the early 2020s."

 A British Council spokeswoman said: "The British Council is due to relocate to our new headquarters in 2020."

 A CRUK spokeswoman said: "We don’t think this is one for CRUK to comment on."

-This story originally stated that the development CRUK and the British Council were planning to move into were owned by LLDC and were located on the Olympic park site.
-This was based on a statement from DSC, which in turn drew on inaccurate information on the Queen Elizabeth Olympic Park website, run by LLDC, which stated that the International Quarter London development was "located right in the centre of the park".
+This story originally stated that the development CRUK and the British Council were planning to move into was owned by LLDC and located on the Olympic park site.
+This was based on a statement from the DSC, which in turn drew on inaccurate information on the Queen Elizabeth Olympic Park website, run by LLDC, which stated that the International Quarter London development was "located right in the centre of the park".
 The website has since been corrected.